 5. Chase waterfalls at Harold Porter National Botanical Garden

-The Harold Porter National Botanical Garden is a must-visit for anyone exploring the Overberg Region.
+The Harold Porter National Botanical Garden is a must-visit for anyone exploring the start of the Overberg Region.
 Situated in the coastal fynbos heartland, where sea and fynbos meet, this gorgeous garden echoes of Kirstenbosch… but, in many ways, I enjoyed it more.

 Rich in nature flora and history, Harold Porter is a treat in many respects.
 It’s great fun for new visitors, hikers, families with young children and adventure-loving couples.
 Truthfully, there are ample outdoor spaces for young and old to appreciate.